Welcome to Kat and Squirrel!

 Kat is a first-grade teacher at Thorp Elementary in Thorp, WI.
 Before that, she served as the education coordinator for the Chippewa Falls Museum of Industry and Technology in Chippewa Falls, WI.
 Her experience also includes teaching seventh-grade math and science, and a sixth-grade self-contained classroom.
 Kat has also had the privilege of teaching adult graduate classes at Saint Mary’s University, Cardinal Stritch University, and the University of Wisconsin – Stout, Wisconsin’s Polytechnic University.
 Her graduate classes included strategies for working with economically disadvantaged students, and staff development focused on traits of high-performing high-poverty schools with emphasis on building strategies and community partnerships to reduce the achievement gap.
 She is now entering the bloggesphere hoping to have a positive impact on teachers and children everywhere.

 Kristin is the founder of Unscribbled, Inc. – a web and graphic design company that works directly with clients to develop their businesses by strategizing and meeting their promotional needs.
-She is also the author of Unscribbling: the art of problem solving and fulfilling your desires.
+She is also the author of Unscribbling: the art of problem solving and fulfilling your desires and co-author of Unpuzzling Spirituality.
 With a compulsion like a squirrel gathering nuts, she likes to unscribble any problem, desire or design need that she can.

-She currently lives in Southern California with her husband, Chris Merz, and their dog, Boonabean.
+She currently lives in California with her husband, Chris Merz, and their dog, Maddie.